-New year has barely begun, and we are already popping new bottles of champagne: daadgalerie invites for a housewarming party to the new home in Kreuzberg, KW reopens its renovated chambers for 25th birthday fiesta, while there is also art's birthday coming up, and the Berlin Fashion Week to fab it up.
+New year has barely begun, and we are already popping new bottles of champagne: daadgalerie invites for a housewarming party to the new home in Kreuzberg and KW reopens its renovated chambers for its 25th birthday.
+Meanwhile art's birthday is celebrated worldwide and the Fashion Week makes a round in Berlin.
 Cheers to all!

 15.00 Uncertain States – Artistic Strategies in States of Emergency @ Akademie der Künste